Parseable

 ORDER BY timestamp;

 • Throw ApplicationFailure for graceful handler failures.
-Signal/update handlers that throw a plain Error are treated by Temporal as a workflow-task failure: the task is retried until it succeeds, and the plugin emits one started+failed record pair per retry.
-To fail an update (or any handler) cleanly without retry storms, throw ApplicationFailure.create({ message, nonRetryable: true }) from @temporalio/workflow.
-The interceptor then records exactly one failed event and the error propagates to the client as an update failure rather than a task failure.
+Signal/update handlers that throw a plain Error / Exception are treated by Temporal as a workflow-task failure: the task is retried until it succeeds, and the plugin emits one started+failed record pair per retry.
+Throw ApplicationFailure with nonRetryable: true (TypeScript) or raise ApplicationFailure(non_retryable=True) (Python) instead - the interceptor records exactly one failed event and the error propagates to the client as an update failure rather than a task failure.

 • child_workflow completion is tracked from the child, not the start RPC.
-The outbound interceptor wraps the result promise returned by next(input) so status: 'completed' (or failed) fires when the child actually finishes - not when the start call returns.
+The outbound interceptor wraps the result promise so status: 'completed' (or failed) fires when the child actually finishes - not when the start call returns.
 Start-time RPC errors and run-time child failures are reported with distinct failed records.

 Was this page helpful?